AntKazakovv/dotfiles/src/modules/core/components/feedback-form/feedback-form.component.md

                     'email',
                     {
                         name: 'maxLength',
-                        text: gettext('The field must be no more than 50 characters long'),
+                        text: gettext('The field cannot contain more than 50 characters'),
                         options: 50,
                     },
                 ],